scify/Crowdsourcing-Platform/README.md

 -out dev.crowdsourcing.crt
 ```

+### Nginx Configuration for Social Login (only for Non-Docker installations)

-And then reference the 2 generated files in the Nginx configuration file of the application.
+Reference the 2 generated files in the Nginx configuration file of the application.
 Make sure you change the port to 443 as shown below:

 ```nginx